 Follow the instructions.

-to move on, you should be able to run
+To check the installation, you should be able to run

 Import-Module posh-git in a git repo and get a display.

-Set up to run everytime you open up powershell
+Set up to run every time you open up Powershell

-- in powershell run,
+- in Powershell run,

 code %UserProfile%\My Documents\WindowsPowerShell\profile.ps1